redpencilio/app-http-logger/README.md

 Logs will be visible in Kibana at `http://localhost:5601`.
 For a basic setup, add the index patterns `http-log*` and `stats*` and click on 'discover'.

 _Note: the intermediate logs are not written to files.
 As a consequence in this setup no backups of the logs can be taken.
-This is probably not what you want in production.
-To have both live visualization and backups of the logs use [Option 3: Logging traffic to (encrypted) files and directly visualizing it](#option-3-logging-traffic-to-encrypted-files-and-directly-visualizing-it) instead._
+This is probably not what you want in production._

 ### Option 2: Logging traffic to (encrypted) files
 In this mode, data is captured and written to files.
 This is probably your prefered mode on production machines.
 HTTP logs get encrypted, stats remain unencrypted.
-Visualization is not running live on the data, but can be setup on any machine (see option 3).
+Visualization is not running live on the data, but can be setup on any machine (see [option 3](#option-3-visualizing-encrypted-logs-from-files)).

 Update the `.env` file to use the following docker-compose files:
 ```